 For audio-visual duo Sculpture, the primary gears of their work inhabit a number of these associations.
 Generally speaking, they combine processed tape music with zoetrope animation – the woozy illusion of motion invented by William Horner in the 19th century.
 The duties for the pair are split neatly in two with no apparent overlap – visual artist Reuben Sutherland takes care of what is seen; electronic audio artist Dan Hayhurst lays down the audio.
 In the performance setting, there is minimal physical interaction between the two, almost suggestive of an intentional ignorance towards neat synchronisation.

-Switch to the auditory and it’s winding tape loops, layered and smeared, a framework for all manner of blops and clanks that culminate in abstract rave heights at given times.
+Switch to the auditory, and it’s winding tape loops, layered and smeared, a framework for all manner of blops and clanks that culminate in abstract rave heights at given times.
 At others, it’s an indiscernible and constantly shuffling alphabet of radiophonic upchuck, and brilliantly so.

 Though the final delivery of the material depends on physical manipulations, the Sculpture project is not a throwback that delights in shunning modern tools.
-Instead what is seen, heard and felt comes from a synergy of technologies, the more up to date ones occupying a backstage place.
+Instead, what is seen, heard and felt comes from a synergy of technologies, the more up-to-date ones occupying a backstage place.
 Reuben’s command of Photoshop and After Effects finds its way onto the zoetrope discs; Dan’s audio sources find themselves pulled through preparations in Ableton and Max.
 The physical medium is what delivers a unique sense of liveliness and malleability.

-“…it never works properly until you move it into a more physical and ‘simpler’ system with more limited possibilities”, says Dan.
-“And also just sonically it benefits very much from the unique characteristics of various media devices and playback mechanisms and being squeezed through a mixer.”
+…it never works properly until you move it into a more physical and ‘simpler’ system with more limited possibilities”, says Dan.
+“And also just sonically it benefits very much from the unique characteristics of various media devices and playback mechanisms and being squeezed through a mixer.

-What is so alluring about Sculpture’s material, especially when witnessed live, is how despite the dizzying levels of wonkiness present throughout it sort of seems familiar, on a level that exists somewhere deeper than pure eye and ear candy.
+What is so alluring about Sculpture’s material, especially when witnessed live, is how despite the dizzying levels of wonkiness present throughout, it seems familiar, on a level that exists somewhere deeper than pure eye and ear candy.
 The content of the visuals will momentarily throw up a logo, or recognisable figure, tugging on the part of the brain that tells us to feel nostalgic, to recall a fragmented morsel of pop culture of current affairs.

-“I think there’s a complexity that comes from semi-random superimpositions of patterns (like Moiré) and following branching paths revealed during a partially chaotic accumulation of layers and material and energy and that is a bit NERVOUS yes.”
+I think there’s a complexity that comes from semi-random superimpositions of patterns (like Moiré) and following branching paths revealed during a partially chaotic accumulation of layers and material and energy and that is a bit NERVOUS yes.

-Sculpture celebrate the release of their new locked groove 5” zoetrope picture disc on Friday November 29th at The Old Baths in Hackney.
+Sculpture celebrate the release of their new locked groove 5” zoetrope picture disc on Friday, November 29, at The Old Baths in Hackney.